 TUI is betting on its Thomson brand and has scrapped expensive brochures in favor of enhancing in-store experiences with virtual and augmented reality.

 Thomson has recently integrated touch-screen devices, iPads and interactive maps into their stores with more than 120 stores planned for the upgrade in Europe – and even distributing “smell generators” that replicate the smell of sand to entice customers to the beaches.

 Travel industry disruption

 While this all sounds very futuristic – the travel industry can’t be complacent as there are significant risks to the growth of the businesses previously discussed posed by digital disruptors and the sharing economy.
 According to a recently released a report by Morgan Stanley and AlphaWise – Airbnb poses a significant risk to the status quo.

 Airbnb could slow down the growth in hotel revenues by almost double what analysts previously predicted.

 According to the report, growth in the number of people who use Airbnb instead of hotels has been higher than expected.
 Pi Data Metrics also produced a report that showed hotel and accommodation-based searches declining significantly in 2016, a trend which they attributed to the “Airbnb factor”.

-Airbnb is now working with Alain de Botton to create a travel company that actually delivers on its deep psychological promise to each and every traveler.
+Airbnb is now working with Alain de Botton to create a travel company that actually delivers on its deep psychological promise to each and every traveller.

 What’s not quite clear is how this sentient business might be able to “disrupt” the screaming babies, annoying friends, overzealous airport security or unpredictable weather.